-Finally I have a two-day weekend open that I can spend some time to go through my pictures.
+Finally, I have a two-day weekend open that I can spend some time going through my pictures.
 It is a supreme day – sunny but mild; breezy and fresh.
-It is a bit work to move my large monitor to the patio table, but I did.
+It is a bit of work to move my large monitor to the patio table, but I did.
 I cannot miss the opportunity to enjoy this beautiful day that God has made.
 Besides, I still have tons of pictures that I have to go through.

-Computer is set up.
-Fountain is on.
+The computer is set up.
+The fountain is on.
 Breeze is combing through.
 Birds are coming to fetch their food.
 I said to myself.
 It is the morning for some computer work, don’t be distracted by birds.
 I made my effort to ignore my favorite Nuthatch drinking in the fountain and Hummingbird sucking nectar from the fuchsia.
 However, sooner when I sat down, I noticed my scabiosa was drenched in the sunshine… I resisted and resisted, and I gave in.
 It was irresistible… Sorry, photos, you can wait…

-In most of the cases, we want the pictures turn out to be clear and sharp.
+In most cases, we want the pictures to turn out to be clear and sharp.
 When comes to nature, I am, personally, not sure if sharpness automatically justifies the quality of the photo.
-I love to shoot landscape with fog, smoke or anything dream-like.
+I love to shoot landscapes with fog, smoke, or anything dream-like.
 I think that is the reason that I like this image.

 If you have read or followed my blogs from my old Blogger site, you know I am a dreamer.
 Instead of sharp needles, these blurry needles shimmering in the sun excite and soothe my soul.
 Sunshine made the needles pop and also created a blank background.
 That gives me a chance to use texture.